claygiffin/100-coaches-site/src/pages/index.md

 coaches:
   headline: Our Members
   text: >-
-    Members of 100 Coaches are an elite group of leaders, thinkers, and coaches committed to achieving positive lasting change. <OR>The 100 Coaches are each highly accomplished and compassionate people, each one committed to using their talents to make good people and organizations better and paying it forward.
-Together, they create a unique spectrum of talent including the world’s leading executive coaches, consultants, speakers, authors, iconic leaders, entrepreneurs and non-profit leaders.
+    R>The 100 Coaches are each highly accomplished and compassionate people, each one committed to using their talents to make good people and organizations better.
+Together, we create a unique spectrum of talent including the world’s leading executive coaches, consultants, speakers, authors, iconic leaders, entrepreneurs and non-profit leaders.
 Browse to enjoy the breadth of members or select a section to see the depth in each area.
 consultancy:
   headline: Work With Us
   linkText: Get Started